layershift/enscale-docs/pages/04.account-and-billing/02.your-account/docs.10.md

 ### SSH keys

 These are keys that give you access to your account and environments over SSH, or keys that give your Enscale account access to other platforms (such as Git).
-We have an entire section dedicated to SSH, start [here](/access/access-via-ssh) to learn more.
+We have an entire section [dedicated to SSH access in Enscale](/access/access-via-ssh).

 ### Collaborators